Akshat-dev-aps-9981/ChatApp-Java/README.md

 npm install
 ```

-3. **Configure Firebase**: Chirp Chat uses Firebase for its real-time database and authentication.
+3. **Configure Firebase**: Chat-App uses Firebase for its real-time database and authentication.
 Create a Firebase project and configure the app by adding your Firebase configuration details to the `src/firebase.js` file.

 4. **Start the Development Server**: Once the dependencies are installed and Firebase is configured, start the development server.